-We now consider the return to the synoptic development over the three days proceeding the precipitation event, with a focus on how moisture sources and moisture transport to Bergen are connected to the weather system configuration.

-and the location of the moisture sources, and corresponding evaporation conditions.
+In this context, we now return to the synoptic development over the three days proceeding the precipitation event, and the location of the moisture sources, and corresponding evaporation conditions.
 On 4 December 2016, two low-pressure systems are located south of Greenland and in the North Atlantic.
 Strong moisture transport takes place at the southern flank in the warm sector region, displayed as IVT above 800 kg (ms)-1 (Fig. 7a).
-This region is connected to widespread cloudiness at the northern edge of an airmass with high humidity (Fig. 7b, green shading).
 Bergen (red cross) is under the influence of a weak pressure gradient, with an onshore flow from NE, and lower humidity.
 Moisture uptakes contributing to precipitation in Bergen during the AR event are identified for the respective time periods.
-The most substantial moisture uptake (thick blue-blue-green contours) contributing to the precipitation on 07 Dec 2016 coincides with the boundary between the dry and cold air to the north (Fig. 7b, red and blue shades), and the moist airmass to the south (green shades) over the central and western North Atlantic.
-At this boundary, extensive cloud formation occurs, ranging from deep clouds (white) to low-level stratus clouds (light green). location of the AR.
+The most substantial moisture uptake (thick blue-green contours) contributing to the precipitation on 07 Dec 2016 coincides with the location of the AR.

-On 5 December, the two low pressure low-pressure systems have merged, with a core low below 975 hPa near Iceland (Fig. 7e,db).
-IVT and eloudiness in the frontal band have intensified.
-South of has intensified.
+On 5 December, the two low-pressure systems have merged, with a core low below 975 hPa near Iceland (Fig. 7b).
+IVT in the frontal band has intensified.
 In southern Norway and central Europe, high pressure is starting to form, with a 1030 hPa core pressure.
 The moisture uptake has moved further north and overlaps now with the IVT maximum.
 This warm frontal band coincides with the two warm fronts passing southern Norway during the event (Fig. 2a).

-On 6 December at 12UTC high wispy cirrus clouds mark the surface warm front over Bergen (Fig. 7f).
-The :00 UTC, the cyclone had entirely separated from its frontal bands and started to fill in.
-High pressure over Europe increased to 1040 hPa, with the pressure gradient further accelerating the onshore flow, supporting an intense meridional IVT of above 800 kg (ms)-1, which just straddled over Scotland.
-Moisture sources advanced substantially further to the northeast, with the IVT maximum and now-concentrated south of the British Isles.
+On 6 December at 12:00 UTC, the cyclone had entirely separated from its frontal bands and started to fill in.
+High pressure over Europe increased to 1040 hPa,

-On 7 December, a small, secondary cyclone dominated the moisture flux in the north, while the southern part of the IVT structure remained supported by yet another low-pressure system downstream (Fig. 7gd).
-Moisture uptakes are identified over the North Sea near Scotland (blue-green contours), contributing to precipitation in Bergen later that day(blue contours).
-The area over Scotland corresponded to relatively cold air with broken clouds intruding at the rear side, over the UK, belonging to the cold frontal air during Stage IV (Fig. 7hnot shown).
+15 with the pressure gradient further accelerating the onshore flow, supporting an intense meridional IVT of above 800 kg (ms)-1.
+Moisture sources advanced substantially further to the northeast, with the IVT maximum concentrated south of the British Isles.
+On 7 December, a small, secondary cyclone dominated the moisture flux in the north, while the southern part of the IVT structure remained supported by yet another low-pressure system downstream (Fig. 7d).
+Moisture uptakes are identified

 Figure 7.
-Synoptic situation at 12:00 UTC on the day of three days prior to the precipitation AR event, 7th of day (a-c) and on 7 December 2016 (g,h), and three days prior (a-f)(d).
-Mean sea level pressure every 50 in black contours.
-Left column: Integrated Shown are integrated water vapour Transport (IVT,)>250 kg (ms)-1, filled shading), mean sea level pressure (black contours, 5 hPa interval), with the previously and concurrent moisture uptake (mm (6 h)-1, blue-green contours) that precipitated precipitates at the arrival location between 00:00 UTC on 7th December and 8th of December in the target area.
-Right column: Satellite Meteosat Second Generation (MSG) Airmass RGB (source).
-Colorbar adapted from airmass RGB interpretation EUMETSAT (?).
-2016.
-Red cross indicates the measurement site at Bergen, Norway.
+Synoptic situation at 12:00 UTC on the three days prior to the AR event day (a-c) and on 7 December 2016 (d).
+Shown are integrated water vapour transport (IVT >250 kg (ms)-1, shading), mean sea level pressure (black contours, 5 hPa interval), and concurrent moisture uptake (mm $(6 h)^{-1}$ , blue-green contours) that precipitates at the arrival location between 00:00 UTC on 7th December and 8th of December 2016.
+Red cross indicates the measurement site Bergen, Norway.